-According to the information and explanations given to us no undisputed amountspayable in respect of the aforesaid dues were outstanding as at 31st March 2017 for aperiod of more than six months from the date of becoming payable;
+(b) There were no undisputed amount payable in respect of the aforesaid dues in arrearsas at March 31 2019 for a period of more than six months from the date they becamepayable.

 |Sl No. ||Name of the Statute ||Nature of Dues ||Financial Year ||Forum where Disputes is pending ||Amount (In Lacs) |

 |1. ||Income Tax Act 1961 ||Income Tax ||2013-14 ||Commissioner of Income Tax (Appeals) Kochi ||410.46 |

 |2. ||Income Tax Act 1961 ||Income Tax ||2014-15 ||Commissioner of Income Tax (Appeals) Kochi ||423.65 |

 (xiii) The Company has not made any related party transactions prescribed with theprovision of section 177 and 188 of the Companies Act 2013.

-(xvi) In our opinion the company is not required to be registered under section 45 IAof the Reserve Bank of India Act 1934.
+(xvi) In our opinion the company is not required to be registered under section 45-IAof the Reserve Bank of India Act 1934.

 "Annexure B" to the Independent Auditor's Report of even date on theFinancial Statements of Atlas Jewellery India Limited.

-Report on the Internal Financial Controls under Clause (i) ofSub-section 3 of Section143 of the Companies Act 2013 ("the Act")
+Report on the Internal Financial Controls Over Financial Reporting under Clause (i) ofSub-section 3 of Section 143 of the Companies Act 2013 ("the Act")

 Management's Responsibility for Internal Financial Controls

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
 We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the "Guidance Note") and the Standards on Auditing issued by ICAI and deemedto be prescribed under section 143(10) of the Companies Act 2013 to the extentapplicable to an audit of internal financial controls both applicable to an audit ofInternal

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditor's judgement including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.
+The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.